Livox-SDK/LIO-Livox/README.md

   - Feature extract moudle is implemented based on lio-sam, this moudle support velodyne,ouster and livox lidar;
   - Modify the PoseEstimation moudle, and the new front-end use Quaternion , **not rely on sophus**,--[**This part is not uploaded to the repository**].
-  - map manager use ikdtree instead of the original two individual (global & local) map [**This part is not uploaded to the repository**]；
+  - map manager use ikdtree instead of the original two individual (global & local) map；

 ## demo